 Meditative prayer induces a state of relaxation through focus on a particular topic, word, sound, or phrase.
 Ritualistic prayer involves reciting learned texts as part of a particular religious tradition or training.
-Petitionary prayer consists of addressing a divine being directly to request something.
-Conversational prayer involves speaking on a personal level with God about the individual’s thoughts or feelings.
+Petitionary prayer consists of addressing a divine being directly to request something. endometriosis-and-cancer-risk involves speaking on a personal level with God about the individual’s thoughts or feelings.

 According to polls, many Americans believe that faith and prayer in any form can benefit health, and as a result, medical schools have begun teaching courses on religious and spiritual issues with many hospitals and clinics setting up centers for spirituality and healing.

 The study of prayer in medical terms means studying the physiology of the relaxation response.
 Areas of the brain that control relaxation show increased activity leading to physical changes in the body.
 Researchers find that when people pray, there’s decreased metabolism, decreased heart rate, decreased blood pressure, decreased rate of breathing, slower brain waves and feelings of control, peace, and tranquility.
 Can prayer be a cure by itself?
 Researchers do not believe that it can.
 However, data shows that those who do pray are healthier and in fact, recover quicker when they are using medicine.
 As people pray, they begin to believe and feel that they are contributing to the well being of the order of things on a universal level.
 This also provides a sense of belonging and necessity, which in effect, also promotes healing.